 It is known only from Grootbos, where it was first collected by Heiner Lutzeyer in 2007 in fynbos vegetation that had burnt the previous year.
 No plants could be located in subsequent searches suggesting that the species may be a short-lived species, germinating, flowering and dying in the first year following the fire.

 Growing the Future is situated amongst the pristine Fynbos, overlooking the Walker Bay on the beautiful Grootbos Nature Reserve.
 The project was launched on Women's Day in 2009, and is the Grootbos Foundations' second training project, furthering our commitment to developing the local community.

-During their year at Growing the Future, our students are equipped with the invaluable skills of:
+At Growing the Future, students are equipped with the invaluable skills of:

-The Green Futures Horticulture and Life Skills College provides an annual training programme on Grootbos to 8 - 12 unemployed youths from the Gansbaai area in horticulture, indigenous gardening and life skills development.
+The Green Futures Horticulture and Life Skills College provides an annual training programme on Grootbos to unemployed youths from the Gansbaai area in horticulture, indigenous gardening and life skills development.
 The course has been running since 2003 and 90% of graduates have found employment on completion of the course.
-This is testament to the success of this unique training model developed by Grootbos personnel.
+This is a testament to the success of this unique training model developed by Grootbos personnel.